 The lightning-fast development of technologies is fundamentally changing the concept of finance and money.
 This change is based on a new kind of experience that has become available through digital innovation.
-To be able to prepare your financial services for the global disruption, or even lead it, you need to explore the future of banking in terms of the customer experience.
+To be able to prepare your financial services for the global disruption, or even lead it, you need to explore the future banking trends of 2023 in terms of the customer experience.
 I hope this article will help to define how the key technology trends could bring more value to customers by shaping the financial experience and consumer expectations in the near future.

-Humanization due to Global Digitization
+1. Humanization Due to a Global Digitization

 Some of us might remember a time when there were no smartphones, and just having a computer was a sign of wealth.
 Back then, the feeling of change through digitization was just on the verge of blowing up.
 This was a time when customers had a favorite banking clerk - mostly because they were friendly, with a good enough memory to joke about your favorite basketball team and never forgetting to ask “how the spouse is doing.”

 The network effect allows us to immediately get honest information from first product users whether it’s good or not, regardless of the promises in their advertising.
 Informational transparency allows us to share data on the critical impact that businesses have on the environment and society, thus making the world more responsible.
 And, automation, in turn, helps to solve routine tasks a lot easier in order to focus on more important things.